Linear growth of quantum circuit complexity

 \emph{Preliminaries.} This work concerns a system of $n$ qubits.
 For convenience, we assume that $n$ is even.
 We simplify tensor-product notation as $\ket{0^k} := \ket{0}^{\otimes k}$, for $k = 1, 2, \ldots, n$; and $\mathbb{1}_k$ denotes the $k$-qubit identity operator.
 Let $U_{j,k}$ denote a unitary gate that operates on qubits $j$ and $k$.
 Such gates need not couple the qubits together and need not be geometrically local.
+An \emph{architecture} is an arrangement of some fixed number $R$ of gates [Figure~\ref{figure:brickwork}(a)].

-An \emph{architecture} is an arrangement of some fixed number $R$ of gates.
-Formally: \begin{definition} An architecture is a directed acyclic graph that contains $R \in \mathbb{Z}_{>0}$ vertices (gates).
+\begin{definition}[Architecture] An architecture is a directed acyclic graph that contains $R \in \mathbb{Z}_{>0}$ vertices (gates).
 Two edges (qubits) enter each vertex, and two edges exit. \end{definition} Figures~\ref{figure:brickwork}(b) and~\ref{figure:brickwork}(c) illustrate example architectures governed by our results.

 \begin{itemize} \item A \emph{brickwork} is the architecture of any circuit formed as follows: Apply a string of two-qubit gates: $U_{1,2} \otimes U_{3,4}\otimes \ldots \otimes U_{n-1,n}$.
 Then, apply a staggered string of gates, as shown in Fig.~\ref{figure:brickwork}(b).
 Perform this pair of steps $T$ times total, using possibly different gates each time.